 Let’s start discussing your requirement in detail and make Yet Another Awesome chat app.

-Creating your own a better instant messaging mobile app what things need to be taken care?
+Creating your own better instant messaging mobile app what things need to be taken care of?

 These all have been covered with WhatsApp already.

-Below article is going to cover a list of things mentioned below.
-More episodes coming for this in coming days.
+The below article is going to cover a list of things mentioned below.
+More episodes coming for this in the coming days.